-Like so many pet owners, I am in the constant back-and-forth battle with “dimple butt” in my dogs, and there are many things that make a weight loss (or weight maintenance) program difficult.
-For me, it’s “thaaaat looook.”
-Yes, you know which one I’m talking about, and I just can’t seem to say no to those big, pleading (and I’m sure starving) eyes.
-As a guilt-stricken result, I end up sharing a portion of whatever it is I’m enjoying, contributing to that doggie derriere.
+Like so many pet parents, I am in a constant battle to keep my dog at a healthy weight.
+There are many things that make a weight loss (or weight maintenance) program difficult but for me, it’s saying “no” to those big, pleading eyes.
+How can I not share a portion of whatever it is I’m eating?

-There are countless recommendations, formulations and opinions with regards to which approach works best for weight loss.
-With all the options out there, I have found this “rough-edged” approach to work for most dogs.
-It is straightforward, it does not require a change in their normal food and allows for tasty “treats” to reduce their feelings of hunger.
-It may be a slightly less scientific approach, but it is one I have found to actually work each time I have recommended it.
+There are countless recommendations, formulations, and opinions about how to help your dog lose weight but I have found the approach below to be the most effective.
+It is straightforward, it does not require a change in their normal food, and it allows for tasty “treats” to reduce their feelings of hunger.
+Best of all, I have found that it works well for most dogs.

-Let’s break it down.
-I’ll start by teaching you how to determine your dogs’ daily caloric needs and how to adjust their nutrition to meet weight-loss goals.
-Finally, I’ll offer some tips on how to make them feel less miserable in the process (after all, who doesn’t hate dieting?).
+Keep reading to learn how to determine your dog’s daily caloric needs and how to adjust their food intake to help them lose weight.
+Plus, you’ll get a few tips for how to make them feel less miserable in the process!